 method, and then click the OK

-button to display the GLM Multiple Regression Quick Specs dialog.
+button to display the GLM Multiple Regression Quick Specs dialog

-Click the Variables button to
+Click the Variables button

-display the standard variable
+to display the standard variable

-as the Dependent variable list
+in the Dependent variable list

 and the remaining variables as the Predictor